More baby formula recalled after infant death: FDA - NewsBreak

 (NEXSTAR) — More baby formula has been recalled after another infant death was reported, federal officials announced Monday.
 In total, five cases of infant illness after being exposed to certain brands of formula have been included in the investigation.

 Earlier this month, the U.S. Food and Drug Administration confirmed an investigation was underway following consumer complaints of Cronobacter sakazakii and Salmonella Newport infections.
-In all of the reported cases, the infants are said to have consumed a powdered formula from Abbott Nutrition’s Sturgis, Michigan, facility.
+In all of the reported cases, the infants are said to have consumed a powdered formula from Abbott Nutrition’s facility in Sturgis, Michigan.

 Only those products with matching codes are included in this addition to the recall.